Dr. Stamper explains the benefits of immediate dental implants when natural teeth cannot be saved.

 - Easy Oral Hygiene: dental implants can be brushed and flossed just like normal teeth, so there’s no additional fuss for you.

-Are you in need of immediate dental implants?
-Pasadena, Glendale, and La Canada’s experts, Lytle, Tate & Stamper, are here to help.
-Call us today to discuss your options!
+If you’re in need of an emergency dental implants, Pasadena, Glendale, and La Canada’s experts, Lytle, Tate & Stamper, are here to help.
+Call us today to discuss your options.
+You’ll be glad you did!